RoyElkabetz/CityLearn-MAD-CATS/README.md

 ### Battery model

-We reverse-engineered the battery model from the `CityLearn` environment, and used it as the MDP's (Markov decision process) transition function for the planning.
+We reverse-engineered the battery model from the `CityLearn` environment, and used it as the MDP's (Markov decision process) transition function for the planning as mentioned above.

-The key parameters of the model are the battery's capacity, the battery's charging efficiency, and the battery's discharging efficiency.
+The key parameters of the model are the battery's capacity, the battery's charging and discharging efficiency, and the battery's nominal power.
-SoC
-capacity
-nominal power

 > copy from overleaf